Coursework for the MIDCM program totals 16 credits:

 GVPT356 is periodically offered in two alternative formats: (1) a Global Classroom course, and (2) a Fearless Ideas course titled Innovation and Design for Entrepreneurship and Action (IDEAS) in Peace and Development.
 GVPT356 can also count towards two General Education requirements: Scholarship in Practice, and Cultural Competency.

-Elective Course (3 credits): Students are required to take a 3-credit elective course.
-The elective course MUST be chosen from the Global Perspectives Elective Course List of the Global Studies Minor Program.
-This list of courses addresses issues important to different Global Studies Minors.
-Please consult Testudo for course availability.
+Global Perspectives Elective Course (3 credits): Students are required to take a 3-credit elective course.
+The course must be chosen from the list of eligible courses, according to the policies of the Global Studies Minor Program.
+The courses included on this list address subject matter that is important to different Global Studies Minor programs.
+Please consult Testudo for the latest information on course availability.
+Spots in all these courses are managed by the associated programs and may be limited in number.
 NOTE: Global Classroom courses are among the options that count towards this elective requirement.

 Practicum (1 credit): All students in the program must complete a practical experience (e.g., job, internship, service learning, community service, social entrepreneurship) that involves substantive engagement with the fields of development or conflict management, has an international dimension, and is significant in extent.
 For more information, please review the guidelines.
 Approval of the practical experience is required.
 Please submit the Approval Request (MS Word .doc format) form to MIDCMinfo [at] umd.edu.
 Students are encouraged to seek prior approval for their practical experience.
 In conjunction, students must complete BSOS388E, a one-credit professional development course that is designed to reflect on, consolidate, and translate their practical experience and other background for purposes of future academic and professional pursuits.
 Ordinarily, a student will complete their practical experience before taking BSOS388E.